• Home

 Matthew D. Lassiter’s The Suburban Crisis is a welcomed corrective to the public debates and academic scholarship on America’s dual “wars” on drugs and crime since the 1950s.
 This ambitious book explores several U.S. regions in a masterful narrative that connects the local, state, and national levels.
 Lassiter probes “the real and symbolic interrelationship between cities and suburbs,” and “integrates the areas of politics, culture, and public policy formation by analyzing the circulation of discourses and meanings that constructed the racialized drug crisis alongside social history investigations of how illegal drug markets, law enforcement, criminalized youth practices, and grassroots activism actually played out on the ground” (pp.5-6).
 He focuses especially on greater Los Angeles, a place that became the poster child of the ideal postwar American suburb.
 California was at the forefront of crafting drug-war policies and strategies, and Southern California accounted for an overwhelming proportion of drug arrests nationally.
 Lassiter challenges multiple common narratives, from white suburban youth victimhood to who was responsible for the so-called crisis of addiction (purportedly Black, Brown, and working-class urban “pushers”).
 He documents how various actors – particularly government leaders, law enforcement, and the media – responded, and how they produced a “suburban crisis.”
 The book makes several invaluable contributions.
 It documents how the war on drugs was the result of robust bipartisan support rooted in racist and anti-urban sentiments and driven by political interests, thus complicating ideas of conservative hawkishness versus liberal tolerance or softness.
 Lassiter shows how the war on drugs was a multi-scale metropolitan issue impacting municipalities and regions across the U.S. He does a major service to urban scholarship, bringing together the literatures on race, public policy, carceral studies, and urban/suburban studies, using America’s preoccupation with drugs and “law and order” as a powerful example.
 The Suburban Crisis is deeply researched and advances important original arguments that force us to reexamine this period of American political and metropolitan history along with deeply held conceptions of youth, drugs, race, law enforcement, and suburbs.

-Best Book in Urban Urban History
+Best Book in Urban History

 (excl. the U.S., Canada, and Europe)